 - Get a feel for local insights – Even if the job offer is amazing and the financials look good to you, you’ll want to get a feel for trends in the local area.
 Reddit has many subreddits (communities) for major metropolitan areas so you can read local guides and ask questions from people who are advocates for their community.
 Pay attention to the sidebars, which will often provide valuable information and recommendations for what part of town you should live.

-- Master your finances – Consider your entire financial picture including your credit cards, bank accounts, vehicles and your home.
+- Master your finances – Consider your entire financial picture including your credit cards, bank accounts, vehicles, and your home.
 Think about how you plan to relocate to your new location.
 Will you drive your car or have it transported there?
 Do you have a per diem or other funding available to cover your stays in a hotel (or series of hotels) along the way?
 Do you know how much it will cost to move your belongings?
-Every relocation is different, but if you have it all planned out in a spreadsheet with might with a little wiggle room, you can conquer the toughest aspect of job relocation.
+Every relocation is different, but if you have it all planned out in a spreadsheet with a little wiggle room, you can conquer the toughest aspect of job relocation.

 - Tie up all loose ends – Not all banks are found nationally.
 For instance, Capital One has a presence in Virginia, but not in Arizona.
 Will you have difficulty accessing your funds or utilizing banking services?
 Verify that you will have your banking needs covered in your new location.
-If you own a house or condo, you don’t have to panic.
+If you own a home or condo, you don’t have to panic.
 Direct home buyers like OfferPad will purchase your home quickly and give you the flexibility you need to pick your close date.
 It costs nothing to get a real purchase offer from them.
 Make sure you have taken care of obligations in your current city.
 Plan for shutting off your utilities, collecting any unreturned deposits, saving any important documents, emptying safe-deposit boxes and that you will ready for the big move!
 A couple of weeks before your big move, verify with all third-parties that they are ready to go to move your stuff.

 While you transition